budde96/zneeddesk/README.md

 # Zneeddesk (WIP)
 Zneeddesk is a Zendesk ticket exporter written in Flask using zenpy, psycopg(postgres), dotenv and gunicorn.
+Output format is JSON.
+### Important
 Security is not a factor at the moment since this is meant to be run internally and this should never be run as a public facing service.
-Output format is JSON.
 ### Instructions
 1. git clone git@github.com:budde96/zneeddesk.git
 2. cd zneeddesk/